Andre601/AdvancedServerList/docs/examples.md

   - '${player protocol} < 760'

 motd:
-  - <red>You are using an outdated client!
+  - '<red>You are using an outdated client!'
-  - <red>Please update to 1.19.1 to join.
+  - '<red>Please update to 1.19.1 to join.'

 playerCount:
   text: '<red>Outdated Client!'